LaurentZuijdwijk/jpeg-turbo-stream/README.md

 var fs = require('fs')

 var convert = gm({
   pool: 5,             // how many graphicsmagick processes to use
   format: 'png',       // format to convert to
   scale: {
     width: 200,        // scale input to this width
     height: 200,       // scale input this height
-    ratio: true   // keep the aspect ratio (defaults to true) },
+    ratio: true,       // keep the aspect ratio (defaults to true)
+    type: 'constrain'  // scale type (either constrain/cover) },
   crop: {
     width: 200,        // crop input to this width
     height: 200,       // crop input this height
     x: 0,              // crop using this x offset
     y: 0               // crop using this y offset
   },
   rotate: 'auto'       // auto rotate image based on exif data
                        // or use rotate:degrees
 })